The ceremony will start promptly at 9 a.m.

 For more information on the Apostille process in Massachusetts, please visit the Secretary of the Commonwealth's webpage.

 Diplomas for students completing their degree requirements in May are distributed immediately following the commencement ceremony.
-Diplomas are mailed within a week after the September and January conferral dates to the address on file.
+Diplomas are mailed within two weeks of the September and January conferral dates to the mailing address on file.